 The Bottom Line

 The Schwinn 220 Bike has made plenty of customers happy.
 However, these riders accept the bike’s obvious shortcomings.
 Overall some “extras” have been added to inspire sales, but these extras are actually pretty useless (e.g., the upgraded console screen is hard to read, the fan is weak, and the heart rate monitor isn’t trustworthy).
-We’d check out the competition before making a commitment.
+We’d check out our best exercise bikes page before making a commitment.
 A reclined bike that we recommend with more enthusiasm is the Schwinn 270 Recumbent, which is also low-priced.

 Schwinn 220 Recumbent Bike Specs: